Research Conflict of Interest Process

 In pursuit of our mission to educate health science professionals, discover and translate advances in the biomedical and social sciences, and model the best practices in clinical care and public health, employees of the University of Texas at Houston Health Science Center (UTHealth) often enter into collaborations with outside entities in the private sector such as pharmaceutical, medical device, and biotechnology companies.
 Per UTHealth Policy, “Conflict of Interest, Conflict of Commitment and Outside Activities” (HOOP 20), review of such outside activities must occur by the employee’s supervisor.
 While such activities can benefit the university through medical and scientific breakthroughs or information about recent trends, in some circumstances these relationships may give rise to the appearance of potential financial conflicts of interest, especially in the realm of research activities.

 For activities and interests that are determined to represent a financial conflict of interest in research (i.e., the interest could directly and significantly affect the design, conduct, or reporting of research), a Research Conflict of Interest Management Plan may be implemented that includes strategies to manage, reduce, or eliminate the identified conflict.
-Each Plan may require actions such as: 1) disclosing the financial interest in publications and presentations; 2) informing research collaborators and students about the related financial interest; 3) requiring future disclosures as the financial interest changes; 4) additional standards if human subjects are involved in the research; and 5) regular reviews that occur at least annually.
-The final determination of whether a financial conflict of interest in research exists and whether the implementation of a Management Plan is appropriate is made by the university’s Conflict of Interest Official, the Executive Vice President for Academic and Research Affairs (George M. Stancel, Ph.D.)
+Each Plan may require actions such as: 1) disclosing the financial interest in publications and presentations; 2) informing research collaborators and students about the related financial interest; 3) requiring updated disclosures as the financial interest changes; 4) additional standards if human subjects are involved in the research; and 5) regular reviews that occur at least annually.
+The final determination of whether a financial conflict of interest in research exists and whether the implementation of a Management Plan is appropriate is made by the university’s Conflict of Interest Official, the Executive Vice President and Chief Academic Officer (Michael Blackburn, Ph.D.)
 Each issued Plan is then reviewed prior to the award of subsequent related research projects to determine if the Plan continues to be sufficient to manage the identified conflict.

-In compliance with the UT System Administration Policy entitled “Disclosure of Significant Financial Interests and Management and Reporting of Financial Conflicts of Interest in Research-Health Institutions” (UTS175), UTHealth posts information available to the public about each employee with a significant financial conflict of interest in research for whom a Research Conflict of Interest Management Plan has been approved (see LIST).
+In compliance with the UT System Administration Policy entitled “Disclosure of Significant Financial Interests and Management and Reporting of Financial Conflicts of Interest in Research-Health Institutions” (UTS 175), UTHealth makes information publicly available upon request about each employee with a significant financial conflict of interest in research for whom a Research Conflict of Interest Management Plan has been approved.
 UTHealth makes this information available to the public in the interest of transparency and increasing the public trust and confidence in the research community.
-Research Conflict of Interest Management Plans represent complex relationships that have gone through several levels of review by UTHealth and are unique to each individual faculty member.
-Learn more about how UTHealth identifies, evaluates, and manages potential research conflicts of interest at our website.
+Research Conflict of Interest Management Plans have undergone several levels of review by UTHealth and are unique to each individual faculty member.
+Management Plans that involve Institutional COI in Research also undergo review by the UTHealth Institutional COI Committee.